hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 or </b>
-( Although I am sorry a little that I don't check and try still firmly in fact, ) Using "perl -i -p -e 's/HelloWorld/the_name_that_you_want_to_create/g' `find . -type f`" in H(HelloWorld)Dir and renaming "HelloWorld" to the name that you want to create is also may be possible.
+( Although I am sorry a little that I don't check and try still firmly in fact, ) Using "perl -i -p -e 's/HelloWorld/the_name_that_you_want_to_create/g' `find . -type f`" in H(HelloWorld)Dir and renaming "HelloWorld" to the name that you want to create is also may be possible. <b>Maybe You're easier the way as above, but not creating e.g."proguard.cfg"</b> as perhaps not compiling the "apk" file <b>.
-<b>Maybe You're easier the way as above, but not creating e.g."proguard.cfg"
+( If you only changed the name of App that you want to create, &nbsp; &nbsp; The easiest and most effortless way, might be "only the modifying of string.xml ". )</b>
 </pre>